 Kenai Fjords National Park, Alaska: Coastal Public Use Cabins

 This southern Alaska park features one of the more extreme landscapes in the country (imagine the American Museum of Natural History coming to life in your freezer), and its coastal cabins fit the profile.
-Available only in the summer, the Aialik and Holgate hobbity huts come with a heating stove (propane fuel provided), pit toilet, table and chairs, and wooden bunks.
+Available only in the summer, the Aialik and Holgate cabins come with a heating stove (propane fuel provided), pit toilet, table and chairs, and wooden bunks.
 You'll need to bring the rest (sleeping and cooking gear and illumination), plus arrange transportation by floatplane, boat, whale -- whatever it takes to get you there.

 However, another option also exists, if you don't mind straying from the NPS family.
 Within the park, the Kenai Fjords Glacier Lodge rents chill-luxe cabins on a private wildlife sanctuary with Alutiiq ties.
 The 16 abodes with bathrooms play hide-and-seek in the dense green landscape, so you can discreetly watch the wildlife frolicking in Pedersen Lagoon without spooking it.
 Accessible only by boat, the cabins are part of a full-experience package that includes meals and excursions by land, sea and glacier.